 – Removal of trees in confined spaces

 – Working safely near live electrical apparatus as a non-electrical worker

 As you can see this is just some of the things that all need high attention to details when looking to remove or prune trees in a confined space such as in a backyard or anywhere humans live, work or frequent foot traffic.

 Safety standards for Arbor Industry

-Certified arborist are trained to Australian standards for a wide range of tasks specific (but not isolated to) the arbor industry.
+Certified arborist near you are trained to Australian standards for a wide range of tasks specific (but not isolated to) the arbor industry.

 Below is a list of some of the Australian standards your tree care professional should be trained in.

 Most of the below are covered in the Certificate II and Certificate III courses in Arboriculture, so their certificate is proof they are train to carry out the tasks in a safe manner and to industry standards.

 AS 4970-2009 – Protection of trees on development sites